openownership/bods-dev-handbook/style_guide.md

 These acronyms are commonly used in the documentation:
 - 'BODS' for 'Beneficial Ownership Data Standard'
 - 'PEP' is used for 'Politically Exposed Persons'
+- 'OO' for Open Ownership
+- 'ODS' for Open Data Services (not 'ODSC')

 ### Names and titles
 'Names' refer to JSON keys, codelists and codelist entries used in the schema.